microsoft/MOFDiff/README.md

 The entire preprocessing process for `BW-DB` may take several days (depending on the CPU/GPU resources).

 ## Training

-First, configure the `.env` file to set correct paths to various directories.
-An [example](./.env) `.env` file is provided in the repository.

 ### training the building block encoder